Drying and storing your herbs is a great way to save money. You can extend your harvest when you learn to store dried herbs for optimum flavor.

 Herbs are a big part of my garden.
-I have all the usual’s in attendance, rosemary, chives, oregano, and mint, just to name a few.
-I like to make my own herbal tea blends, and create my own rubs and spice blends for cooking.
+I have all the usual suspects in attendance; rosemary, chives, oregano, and mint, just to name a few.
+I like to make herbal tea blends and create my own rubs and spice blends for cooking.

-You can dry herbs throughout the season as time allows, it’s easy to do, and it costs less to purchase your own plants than purchasing dried herbs from the store.
-Your plants actually respond to regular cuttings by growing better.
+You can dry herbs throughout the season as time allows, it’s easy to do, and it costs less to purchase individual plants than dried herbs from the store.
+Your plants will respond to regular cuttings by growing better.
 It keeps them compact and prevents them from flowering and setting seed.

 The benefit of regular harvests?
 You will have a longer harvest time and more herbs to dry.